-- 1) the eggs came from a country, zone or compartment free from infection with high pathogenicity avian influenza viruses in poultry; - 2) the eggs were derived from parent flocks which had been kept in an avian influenza free establishment for at least 21 days prior to and at the time of the collection of the eggs; - 3) the eggs have had their surfaces sanitized (in accordance with Chapter 6.5.); - 4) the eggs are transported in new or appropriately sanitized packaging materials.
+- 1) the hatching eggs came from a country, zone or compartment free from high pathogenicity avian influenza; - 2) - the hatching eggs were derived from parent flocks that were monitored for avian influenza viruses and were found to be negative at the time of collection of the hatching eggs; or - b) the hatching eggs have had their surfaces sanitised in accordance with point 4(d) of Article 6.5.5.; - 3) the hatching eggs are transported in new or appropriately sanitised packaging materials and containers.

-If the parent flocks have been vaccinated against avian influenza, the nature of the vaccine used and the date of vaccination should be attached to the certificate.
+If the parent flocks have been vaccinated against avian influenza, the nature of the vaccine used and the date of vaccination should be stated in the international veterinary certificate.